girikgarg8/Git-Branching-Tutorial/README.md

 **Firstly, what is a stash in Git?**

 Stash can be said to a private locker where the changes are stored temporarily, anything that is stashed is not a part of the commit.

 Technically speaking, whenever we have some code changes that we don't want to be part of the next commit, we can add those chages to the staging area and use `git stash`.
+It's important to know that stash behaves like a stack data structure.

 **What are the usecases of Git stash in real life projects?**